dbarkan/drp-clusters/README.md

 2. Alternatively, you can store the PDB entries for all DRPs in your input file in a single directory.
 They must be named with their standard PDB identifier (xyz case-insensitive?) (i.e. 1koz.pdb).

+#### SCOP family file
+A mapping of PDB chains to SCOP assignment (xyz verify) is also provided (`allScopFamilies.txt`).
+This file is current as of xyz and any updates are availabe as of xyz.

 #### Example
 No step is run here, but the PDB files need to be unpacked: